Lgvalia/Vehicle-Similarity/README.md

-# Repo for same ehicle similarity detection from different angles
+# Repo for same vehicle similarity detection from different angles

 In this repo you can find two techniques of image similarity detection, both from cv2 library - SIFT and ORB.